watem-sedem/watem-sedem/docs/output.rst

 WATEREROS (kg per gridcel).rst
 ******************************

-Raster with the total amount of erosion or sedimentation in every pixel in kg.
+Raster with the total amount of erosion or sedimentation in every pixel in :math:`(kg)`.
 Negative values indicate erosion (i.e. Incoming Sediment + RUSLE < Capacity), positive values indicate sedimentation (i.e. Incoming Sediment + RUSLE > Capacity).
 This raster is only written if